Emergency Contraception: A Guide for Parents

 Girl taking a pill

-Emergency contraception (EC) is a treatment to prevent pregnancy in adolescent girls and adult women who have had unprotected sex.
+Emergency contraception (EC) is a treatment to prevent pregnancy in people who have had unprotected sex.
 It is not meant to be used as regular birth control.
-Although it is often called the “morning after pill,” there is both a pill and an intrauterine device that can actually be used within 120 hours (5 days) of unprotected intercourse.
+Although it is often called the “morning after pill,” EC is available as both a pill and an intrauterine device (IUD) that can actually be used within 120 hours (5 days) of unprotected intercourse.
 Emergency contraception is more effective the sooner it is taken after unprotected sex.

-Under what circumstances should a young woman use emergency contraception (EC)?
+Under what circumstances can emergency contraception (EC) be used?

-• A young woman has unprotected intercourse, meaning, she is not using condoms or another method of birth control (pill, IUD, Nexplanon, etc.)
+• A person has unprotected intercourse, meaning, they is not using condoms or another method of birth control (pill, IUD, Nexplanon, etc.)

-• A young woman had intercourse and her partner’s condom broke or slipped off.
+• A person had intercourse and them partner’s condom broke or slipped off.

-• A young woman takes her birth control pills inconsistently.
+• A person takes them birth control pills inconsistently.

-• A young woman was forced to have unprotected intercourse (raped).
+• A person was forced to have unprotected intercourse (raped).

 How does emergency contraception work?